 There’s no reason to go into great detail about this because it really comes down to common sense.
 So here are a few simple steps that you can take right now.

 As far as the clutter goes, try to set aside a little time each day to tidy up.
 If you do this regularly it will never get out of hand and you’ll never feel overwhelmed.
-I know that after my wife reads this post she will be watching me to see if I put this suggestion into practice.
+I know that after my wife reads this article she will be watching me to see if I put this suggestion into practice.
 We call that accountability, right?

 Take breaks to increase focus and productivity